ProgUn1corn/Qlourie_Astral_R/README.md

 ## Aerodynamics
 - Front and rear independent aerodynamics
 - Front lip react to ground clearance change
-- One layer Rally2 style rear wing, within the front project projection of the car
+- One layer Rally2 style rear wing, within the frontal projection of the car
 - Total about 150kg of downforce at 200km/h
 ![Astral_R](Docs/15.jpg)